Unboxed-Software/solana-course/content/mwa-deep-dive.md

 });
 ```

 Note that the above example does not handle errors or user rejections.
+Therefor it is nice to wrap the authorization state and methods with a custom `useAuthorization` hook, which we've [built in the previous lesson](./basic-solana-mobile.md).

 ### Interact with a wallet